Symbolic dynamics for non uniformly hyperbolic diffeomorphisms of compact smooth manifolds: Local linearization- chains of charts as pseudo-orbits

 \item[(d)] Then we get $d_0f_x=D_\chi(x)$ (c.f. theorem \ref{pesinreduction}).

-\item[(e)] $\forall\epsilon>0: I_\epsilon:=\{e^{-\frac{1}{3}\ell\epsilon}\}_{l\in\mathbb{N}}$, $\tilde{Q}_\chi(x):=\frac{1}{3^{6/\beta}}\epsilon^\frac{90}{\beta}\|C_\chi^{-1}(x)\|^\frac{-48}{\beta}$
+\item[(e)] $\forall\epsilon>0: I_\epsilon:=\{e^{-\frac{1}{3}\ell\epsilon}\}_{l\in\mathbb{N}}$, $\widetilde{Q}_\chi(x):=\frac{1}{3^{6/\beta}}\epsilon^\frac{90}{\beta}\|C_\chi^{-1}(x)\|^\frac{-48}{\beta}$,

-This definition is a bit different than Sarig's, and will come in handy in some arithmetics later on. \end{enumerate} \end{definition} \textbf{Remark}: Depending on context, the notations of $(a)$ will be used to describe balls with the same respective norms in some subspace of $\mathbb{R}^d$- usually $\mathbb{R}^{s(x)}$ or its orthogonal complement, for some $x\in NUH_\chi(f)$. $B^x_r(v):=\{w\in T_xM: |v-w|<r\}$.
+\end{enumerate} \end{definition} This definition is a bit different than Sarig's, and will come in handy in some calculations later on. \textbf{Remark}: Depending on context, the notations of $(a)(i)$ will be used to denote balls with the same respective norms in some subspace of $\mathbb{R}^d$ (i.e. $\{v\in \mathbb{R}^{s(x)}:|v|<\eta\}$, $x\in NUH_\chi(f)$).